lahoffm/aclu-bail-reform/src/webscraper/dekalb/README.md

 python webscraper.py all 0 100000 (index number, number of results) num of results received may be less than input python webscraper.py today
-Discretion: larger the sample size, longer the wait, will take few minutes
+Discretion/Disclaimer: larger the sample size, longer the wait, will take few minutes

 Need to work on severity

 if you scrape too early, today will return nothing (what time should we scrape for today)

+PROBLEM: Mosley, Devin Naeem

+Num Results may be off a little due to not-working links

+DAYS JAILED IS WRONG

+REQUIREMENTS.TXT